Railway roundhouse: United States

 The only roundhouse still in use as a locomotive servicing facility by the same railroad that constructed it is the Long Island engine house in Queens, New York.
 The largest surviving roundhouse by interior square footage is owned and operated by the North Carolina Transportation Museum in Spencer, North Carolina.
 It was built by the Southern Railway in 1924 and contains 37 stalls.

-The B&O Railroad Museum complex in Baltimore, Maryland contains the restored railcar maintenance roundhouse of the Baltimore and Ohio Railroad.
-Built in 1884, it is said to be the world's largest 22-sided building.
+The B&O Railroad Museum complex in Baltimore, Maryland contains the restored railcar maintenance roundhouse of the Baltimore and Ohio Railroad, originally built in 1884.

-The roundhouse in Aurora, Illinois, constructed in 1856, was purchased and restored by NFL football player Walter Payton.
+The roundhouse in Aurora, Illinois, constructed in 1856, was purchased and restored by NFL football player Walter Payton in 1995.
 After Payton's death, the roundhouse was occupied by a micro-brewery and renamed Two Brothers Roundhouse, with a plaque mounted in Payton's honor.
-It is believed that this roundhouse is the oldest of its kind still standing in the United States.

 Operational roundhouses

 North America

 The vast majority of roundhouses built in the US and Canada no longer exist, lie in ruins, or have been repurposed; however, a small number of them still exist and continue to operate in their intended capacity as locomotive storing and servicing facilities.
 Of the roughly 3,000 roundhouses that once existed in North America, fewer than 200 roundhouses are extant in the US as of 2010; in Canada, none exist east of Montreal.
 Below is a list of locations with operational roundhouses that are also open to the public.